 What is a Mat Cutter?

-A mat cutter is a specialized tool used in the framing industry and by art enthusiasts to cut framing mat for artwork.
+A mat cutter is a specialized tool used in the framing industry and by art enthusiasts to cut framing mat board for artwork.
 A mat, also known as a mat board or matting, is a flat, protective border that surrounds the artwork within a frame.
 It serves both aesthetic and practical purposes by enhancing the presentation of the artwork and providing a buffer between the artwork and the glass.

 What Does a Mat Cutter Do?